BLOG

 What to Do If Your Business Has Suffered a Cyber Attack

-If you've been reading the news at all lately, you know that cybersecurity is more important now than ever.
-After a series of devastating cyber issues, the entire economy was shaken.
+If you've been following the news at all lately, you know that cybersecurity is more important now than ever.
+Devastating cyber attacks continue to increase in frequency and severity.

 • Every 39 seconds, there is a new attack somewhere on the web.